[DISCLOSURE: Cards from our partners are mentioned below.]

 With those questions in mind, here are our picks for the best travel credit cards with no foreign transaction fees, based on affordability, value and overall appeal.
 (Again, this list is just an overview.
 For each card’s full terms and conditions, please review their agreements.)

 Our Picks for the Best Travel Credit Cards With No Foreign Transaction Fees

 Why We Picked it: The Sapphire Preferred features solid travel rewards: Two points per dollar on travel and at restaurants, one point per dollar everywhere else and a signup bonus of 50,000 points (equal to $625 when redeemed through Chase Ultimate Rewards) if you spend $4,000 in your first three months.
 There are also travel protections, including trip cancellation reimbursement — all for an affordable $95 annual fee that’s waived the first year.

-Why We Picked it: The higher-end Venture offers cardholders an unlimited two miles per dollar on all purchases, plus a signup bonus of 40,000 miles when you spend $3,000 within the first three months of account opening — all for an annual fee of $59, waived the first year.
+Why We Picked it: The higher-end Venture offers cardholders an unlimited two miles per dollar on all purchases, plus a signup bonus of 40,000 miles when you spend $3,000 within the first three months of account opening — all for $0 intro for first year; $59 after that.
 You also get travel benefits, like complimentary concierge services, travel protection and upgrades, when available.